The ultimate guide to on-page SEO in 2025

 Recommendation:

-• Always fill all ALT tags on webpage
+• Always fill all ALT tags on the webpage with relevant text that describes the image.
+Use keywords naturally where applicable.

 Chapter 4 – Loading Speed